 Cheshire West and Chester

-Cheshire West and Chester (CW&C) covers an area of 350 square miles and has a population of 340,502 with the number of residents aged over 65 years to increase by over 50% by 2029.
+Cheshire West and Chester (CW&C) covers an area of approximately 938 sq km and has a 2020 mid year population estimate of 343,823 with the number of residents aged over 65 years projected to increase by approximately 21% from 2021 to 2030 .

 It holds a complex mixture of risks, with a significant transport network comprising motorway, mainline railway and the shipping canal all over flown by the approach to three airports.
 There are major chemical, oil and nuclear risks as well as international manufacturing companies servicing the car industry.
 Chester has become a banking capital for the north of England and the city is a significant national heritage site.
 The retail centre at Ellesmere Port (Cheshire Oaks) and Chester Zoo are both national attractions, with thousands of visitors each year.